Q&A: e1 Marine on methanol to hydrogen fuel cell technology

 Robert Schulter (RS): The “Towards Zero” report demonstrates that methanol to hydrogen generation technology combined with fuel cell systems can make a significant and quantifiable contribution to reducing a range of harmful emissions when compared with diesel engines.

-Today, operators can be assured that our system could reduce GHG emissions by up to 27% using readily available grey methanol.
-The savings increase to 57% by using a blend of grey and green methanol; if just green methanol is used, this can reach up to 85%.
+Today, operators can be assured that our system could reduce GHG emissions by up to 27% using readily available gray methanol.
+The savings increase to 57% by using a blend of gray and green methanol; if just green methanol is used, this can reach up to 85%.
 Just as importantly, e1 Marine’s technology will eliminate EPA-regulated emissions, including NOx, PM, HC, and CO, by 99%.

-Although the modelling that was independently verified by Thetius was based on the operational profile of inland diesel workboats, emissions savings can be achieved across a range of applications.
+Although the modeling that was independently verified by Thetius was based on the operational profile of inland diesel workboats, emissions savings can be achieved across a range of applications.
 For example, for larger vessels burning cleaner fuels in transit, the solution can help maintain a sustainable emissions profile when vessels are in port by using this for cold ironing.

 In turn, ports will be better positioned to meet increasingly stringent environmental targets, both by reducing the level of emissions generated by vessels hoteling or from other shiploads by using this technology in modular form alongside fuel cells to create electricity for ongoing port operations, as electric cranes, drayage trucks and powering other port equipment.